 - Dock gate - 4 (GPS N 50°53'47.2", W 1°23'55.1")

-- The Ocean Terminal was finished in 2009.
-It features a modern design (Art-Deco) building, short stay parking, bar, cafe, taxi rank.
+Ocean Cruise Terminal was inaugurated in 2009.
+It features a modern design (Art-Deco) building, short-stay parking, bar, cafe, taxi rank.

 City Cruise Terminal